debaraj-barua/ScientificExperimentation-ss18/README.md

-# ScientificExperimentation-ss18
+# Scientific Experimentation and Evaluation-ss18
-Assignments for Scientific Experimentation for Summer Semester 2018 at Hochschule Bonn-Rhein-Sieg
+Assignments for Scientific Experimentation and Evaluation for Summer Semester 2018 at Hochschule Bonn-Rhein-Sieg